Timing resolution from beam tests on thin LGADs down to 16.6 ps: EXFLU operations at the DESY Test Beam Facility

-Each apparatus is set up with a series of three parallel SC boards mounted with sensors for DAQ, in the following order of beam incidence: a 45~\micron trigger sensor with active area 3.6~$\times$~3.6~mm$^{2}$, operated at 230~V in the non-irradiated DUT setup and at 140~V in the irradiated DUT setup, taking into account the different temperature of operation, with a minimum inverted signal threshold of 40~mV; the first DUT, DUT~1; the second DUT, DUT~2, of the same thickness as DUT~1; and a Photonis micro-channel plate photomultiplier tube (MCP) used as a timing reference.
+The non-irradiated setup was operated at the ambient temperature of the Test Beam Facility, which remained constant at 18$^{\circ}$C during the testing campaign.
+The apparatus was set up with a series of three parallel SC boards mounted with sensors for data acquisition, in the following order of beam incidence: a 45~\micron trigger sensor with active area 3.6~$\times$~3.6~mm$^{2}$ and a minimum inverted signal threshold of 40~mV, operated at 230~V; the first DUT, DUT~1; the second DUT, DUT~2, of the same thickness as DUT~1; and a Photonis PP2365AC micro-channel plate photomultiplier tube (MCP)~\cite{MCP_photonis} used as a timing reference.
 The DUTs were read out simultaneously with the trigger and MCP during data acquisition for each run.
-The intrinsic timing resolution of the MCP was calculated at 5~$\pm$~2~\ps using the data taken with 20~\micron sensors, as outlined in Section~\ref{subsec:mcp_triplane}.
+The intrinsic timing resolution of the MCP was calculated at 5~$\pm$~2~\ps using the data taken with 20~\micron-thick sensors, as outlined in Section~\ref{sec:results}.

-For each DUT bias point, a DAQ stopping condition of at least 30,000 trigger events was required, equal to about 40~minutes of data taking.
+For each DUT bias point, an acquisition stopping condition of at least 30,000 trigger events was required, equal to about 40~minutes of data taking.
 The coincidence rate between the trigger sensor and MCP yielded a 97\% geometric efficiency, and between the DUTs and MCP from 3.4 to 12.7\% coincidence, depending on the sensor geometry.
-Across all bias points for a given DUT, DAQ was performed for up to 8~hours continuously.
-A temperature variation of -50 to -42$^{\circ}$C was recorded by the DHT11 Arduino sensor with the exception of the sample irradiated at 1.5~$\times$~10$^{15}$~\mevneut, which was measured from -50 to -35$^{\circ}$C. The variation in temperature is due to the reduction in CO$_{2}$ volume caused by sublimation during data taking.
+Across all bias points for a given DUT, data acquisition was performed for up to 8~hours continuously.

+The reverse bias corresponding to bulk breakdown due to gain in each sample lies within a range of 100~V and 250~V, as shown by the leakage-current-versus-bias curves in Figure~\ref{fig:IV_EXFLU_summary}, measured at 20$^{\circ}$C~\cite{Mulargia2023EXFLU1}.
+The range of bias points applied to the DUTs during data taking is selected at varying intervals, starting from a bulk electric field strength of at least 3~\efieldunit up to the DUT breakdown.
+The lower bias threshold corresponds to the point at which the electron drift velocity is saturated.